 Ramaphosa met with King Salman bin Abdulaziz al Saud in the port city of Jeddah on Thursday.

 South Africa imports an estimated 47% of its oil from Saudi Arabia, and Pretoria regards the country as a strategic partner in the Middle East.
+Total trade amounted to more than R56-billion in 2017.

 The country is also a large investor in South Africa, especially in the area of renewable energy.